rhdtownsend/mesa-summer-school-2019/docs/_sources/minilab-3.rst.txt

 Overview
 ========

 In :ref:`MiniLab 2 <minilab-2>`, we found that the periods of the fundamental and first-overtone radial modes scale approximately with the dynamical timescale, :math:`P \propto \tau_{\rm dyn}`.
-In MiniLab 3, we're going to examine the mode radial displacement wavefunctions :math:`\xi_{r}`, which set the constant of proportionality in this scaling.
+In MiniLab 3, we're going to examine the mode radial displacement wavefunctions :math:`\xi_{r}`, which ultimately determine the constant of proportionality in this scaling.
 The steps are similar to before: first we'll add the :math:`\xi_{r}` data to MESA's profile output, and then modify ``inlist_to_tams_pgstar`` to plot these wavefunctions.
-As the very first step, make a copy of your working directory from MiniLab 2 (with all the changes you have made):
+As the very first step, make a copy of your working directory from :ref:`MiniLab 2 <minilab-2>` (with all the changes you have made):

 .. code-block:: console

    $ cp -a townsend-2019-mini-2 townsend-2019-mini-3
    $ cd townsend-2019-mini-3

-Alternatively, if you were unable to get things working with MiniLab 2, then you can grab a working directory for MiniLab 3 from `here
+Alternatively, if you were unable to get things working with :ref:`MiniLab 2 <minilab-2>`, then you can grab a working directory for MiniLab 3 from `here
 <http://www.astro.wisc.edu/~townsend/resource/teaching/mesa-summer-school-2019/townsend-2019-mini-3.tar.gz>`__.

 Adding Wavefunctions to Profile Output